 - Get a first aid emergency kit.
 If you need one, you can find an excellent family first aid kit here:

 - Assemble an emergency supply of batteries.
 Check what types of batteries your household needs and start to stockpile them.
 You could also look into an off grid power source like a solar power bank.

 - Assemble an emergency supply of flashlights.
 Think of different types of flashlight, eg headlamp, lantern style light that will light up a room if needed.

 - Prepare for long stretches at home without access to screens.
 Stock up on books, family games, things that will keep you and your family sane if you have to endure extended periods of lockdown.

 Ninja tip – To decrease the stress of being isolated some novel ideas are; puzzles, educational activities, and apps, zoos and aquarium visits via live cams, virtual travel tours, and outside activities, like bicycle rides, walks, yoga or jogging to maintain a sense of hope and positive thinking.

 - Ask your employer, school administrator, what their plan for this pandemic is.
 Make sure all your documents are up to date and valid (I know several people who discovered their passport had run out and needed it for legal reasons but during initial lockdown were unable to get a new one.)

 - Sign up for emergency alerts via text or email.

 In conclusion, Covid-19 pandemic is causing changes in our everyday lives.
-In summer 2020 we are still seeing continuous global spread of the new virus with record numbers and health care professionals being tested to the limit here in the United states.
+In summer 2020 we are still seeing the continuous global spread of the new virus with record numbers and health care professionals being tested to the limit here in the United States.